jqno/dont-hack-the-platform-talk/slides/talk.md

 "[An enum] provides an **ironclad guarantee** against multiple instantiation, even in the face of **sophisticated serialization or reflection attacks**. [...]
 A single-element enum type is often the best way to implement a singleton."

--- Joshua Bloch, Effective Java 2nd Edition

-# Singletons

-"[An enum] provides an ironclad guarantee against multiple instantiation, even in the face of sophisticated serialization or reflection attacks. [...]
-A single-element enum type is often the best way to implement a singleton."

--- Joshua Bloch, Effective Java **3rd** Edition
+-- Joshua Bloch, Effective Java 3rd Edition

 . . .